mani-arjunan/DSA-algo/README.md

  * Post order traversal - recurse left, recurse right, function.

 > These type of traversal are also known as Depth first search.
+> This Depth first search uses stack data structure, which in general programming we code with recursion which is a stack of functions.

+# Breadth first search
+    BFS uses queue data structure.

+# BST(Binary search tree)
+    BST is a classic when coming to the trees, they are specifically an ordering to the data within the data structure differently